Truskmore

 Is the road to Truskmore mountain in Ireland paved?

 Set high in the Dartry Mountains, the road to the summit is paved but very narrow.
 It's one of the highest roads of the country.
-It is the highest point in County Sligo and County Leitrim.
-The mountain hosts the Truskmore television transmitter opened on the 1st February 1962.
+The mountain hosts the Truskmore television transmitter, opened on the 1st February 1962.

 How long is the road to Truskmore mountain in Ireland?

-The road to the summit is very steep, hitting a 22% of maximum gradient through some of the ramps.
+The road to the summit is very steep, hitting a maximum gradient of 22% through some sections.
 Starting at Ballaghnatrillick, the ascent is 9.0 km (5.59 miles) long.
 Over this distance the elevation gain is 599 meters.
 The average gradient is 6.65%.
-The climb is easy until the end.
-This is a two part climb, with an initially gentle climb and then the second part which is 4km long with an average pitch of about 11% and a maximum of 22% The last part of the road is private, owned by the national broadcaster RTE and blocked by a barrier.
+The climb is gentle until the end.
+This climb comprises two parts: the initial section is gentle, while the second part, spanning 4km, has an average pitch of about 11% and peaks at a gradient of 22%.
+The last part of the road is private, owned by the national broadcaster RTE and blocked by a barrier.

 Is Truskmore mountain in the Dartry Mountains worth it?